 Engineering: Store automation, DC/RDC automation, robotics, facilities (HVAC/Energy Efficiency) Renewable energy integration

-The Manufacturing edition of our Supply Chain & Operations Salary & Insights Guide is jam packed with data on Industry 4.0, reshoring, IoT, and future trends.
+The Manufacturing edition of our Supply Chain & Operations Salary & Insights Guide is jam packed with data on Industry 4.0, reshoring, IoT, future trends, and emerging roles.

 Download your copy today or reach out to Business Lead Corine Duke who can talk you through these insights and industry changes and what they mean for the future of your teams.